Église d'Auteuil station: Location

 Église d'Auteuil is located very close to Mirabeau station; the two stations can be considered twins, with Église d'Auteuil serving westbound traffic and Mirabeau serving eastbound traffic, but they each have separate entrances and exits.

 History

-The station opened on 30 September 1913 as part of the extension of line 8 from Beaugrenelle (now Charles Michels) to Porte d'Auteuil.
-On 29 July 1937, line 10 was extended from Duroc to La Motte-Picquet - Grenelle and the section of line 8 between La Motte-Picquet - Grenelle and Porte d'Auteuil, including Église d'Auteuil, was transferred to line 10.
+The station opened on 30 September 1913 as part of the extension of Line 8 from Beaugrenelle (now Charles Michels) to Porte d'Auteuil.
+On 29 July 1937, Line 10 was extended from Duroc to La Motte-Picquet–Grenelle and the section of Line 8 between La Motte-Picquet–Grenelle and Porte d'Auteuil, including Église d'Auteuil, was transferred to Line 10.

 This station was named Wilhem until 15 May 1921.
 Wilhem was the pseudonym of a French musician, Guillaume Louis Bocquillon Wilhem.
-However, a municipal councillor became convinced that the station was actually named for Kaiser Wilhelm II of Germany, so it was renamed following World War I after a nearby church, Notre-Dame-d'Auteuil.
+However, a municipal councillor became convinced that the station was actually named for Kaiser Wilhelm II of Germany and so the station was renamed following World War I after a nearby church, Notre-Dame-d'Auteuil.